algorithmica-org/algorithmica/content/english/hpc/cpu-cache/prefetching.md

 ![](../img/sw-prefetch.svg)

-Interestingly, we can prefetch more than just two elements ahead, making use of this pattern in the LCG function:
+Interestingly, we can prefetch more than just one element ahead, making use of this pattern in the LCG function:

 $$
 \begin{aligned}